DevelopmentArc/react-indepth/patterns/higher_order_components.md

 # Higher Order Components
  The last Component composition pattern we will examine in this section is *Higher Order Components* (HOC).
-As [Dan Ambrov discusses](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750#.b74nxbqew), Higher Order Components were first proposed by [Sebastian Markbåge](https://gist.github.com/sebmarkbage/ef0bf1f338a7182b6775) in a gist.
+As [Dan Abramov discusses](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750#.b74nxbqew), Higher Order Components were first proposed by [Sebastian Markbåge](https://gist.github.com/sebmarkbage/ef0bf1f338a7182b6775) in a gist.
 The core idea of HOC is to define a function, which you pass one or more Components to.
 This function generates and returns a new Component, which is a wrapper around the passed in Component(s).

  The need for HOC came about with React's move to support ES6 classes and the lack of mixin support with the new JavaScript Class syntax.
 To handle this change, a new pattern needed to be defined to replace mixins.
 Typically, mixins add/override functionality around the [Component Life Cycle](../life_cycle/introduction.md) and enable sharing reusable code in a elegant way.
 Without mixin support in ES6, the HOC pattern is required.